Dark Mode Light Mode

 The scepter will not depart from Judah, nor the ruler’s staff from his descendants, until the coming of the one to whom it belongs, the one whom all nations will honor.

-But that’s the rhythm of redemption.
+But this is the rhythm of redemption.

 3. The Women in Jesus’ Genealogy